- Police, Fire and Crime Commissioner Elections – 6th May 2021

 What happens next?

-When we receive your application we will then carry out some telephone conversations and invite shortlisted applicants to an informal interview on a number of dates and locations across the county.
+When we receive your application we will then carry out some telephone conversations and invite shortlisted applicants to an informal video interview.
+Interviews will take place in August 2020.